Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Predictions of the Cosmic Web Observable by Roman

 The predictions presented in this paper on the fundamental influences of the cosmic web on galaxy formation can be tested with new and upcoming observatories.
-Roman, NASA's next great observatory scheduled for launch in a couple of years, promises to be a revolutionary effort in uncovering the galaxy formation-cosmic web connection in the Universe.
-Its combination of high-resolution imaging and spectroscopy will allow us to both trace the early cosmic web with large galaxy samples and constrain how the morphological properties of galaxies are shaped by the cosmic web.
-The Wide-field instrument (WFI), with its $\sim$0.28~{\sqdeg} field-of-view, $\sim$0.11{\arcsec}~pixel$^{-1}$ resolution, and high spectroscopic sensitivity \citep[][]{Schlieder24}, is poised to transform our understanding of large-scale structure itself and its role in setting morphologies and other observable properties of galaxies.
+Most of our results highlight a more prominent dependence of filaments on galaxy morphological properties at earlier times than at later times, which necessitates higher redshift observations to test our most salient predictions.

-This is especially true at $z>0.5$, where current constraints are very limited due to several reasons.
+Unfortunately, a critical gap exists in current reconstructions of the cosmic web at earlier times; at $z>0.5$, current observations are very limited due to several reasons.
 Most existing wide-field galaxy surveys are conducted from the ground, for which there are high UV and IR backgrounds.
 This makes it very difficult to probe very faint magnitudes that are necessary to sample higher $z$ galaxies to reasonable completeness levels.
 The ubiquitous and well-known optical emission lines used to identify and accurately characterize the redshifts of galaxies such as {\Ha}, {\Hb}, and {\OIIIf}, are shifted to NIR bands at redshifts significantly greater than 0.5.
 For example, due to its r-band magnitude limit $m_r<17.77$~mag, SDSS rapidly loses completeness at ${\logms}\gtrsim10$ at $z\gtrsim0.1$.
 Thus, only the rarer massive galaxies are accessible for cosmic web reconstruction at even intermediate redshifts.
-Deeper surveys over smaller areas have shown some potential for $z>0.5$ reconstruction, for instance the VIPERS survey \citep{Guzzo14} at $z\sim0.7$ by \citet{Malavasi17}.
+Deeper surveys over smaller areas have shown some potential for $z>0.5$ reconstruction; for instance, the VIPERS survey \citep{Guzzo14} at $z\sim0.7$ by \citet{Malavasi17}.
 But even deep ground-based surveys have often been limited to fairly bright galaxies (in addition to smaller volumes).